 The puncture-fixing brigade is divided into two distinct camps: those that insist on using an old-school, glue-on patch kit and those that prefer pre-glued patches.

-In our experience, glue-on patches are more reliable in the long run, but pre-glued patches are far, far more convenient.
+In our experience, traditional glue-on patches are more reliable in the long run, but pre-glued patches are far, far more convenient.

 What you prefer to use will largely be down to personal preference and likely dictated by your temperament – is stopping for five minutes to fix a tube properly and enjoying the view an opportunity to be relished or an unwanted distraction?

-For those that want pre glued patches, Park’s GP-2 patches are our favorite.
+For those that want pre-glued patches, Park’s GP-2 patches are our favourite.

 For an old-school style patch kit, it’s hard to beat the exceptionally cheap Nutrak P3 kit or Park Tool’s VP-1.

 Whichever patch kit you buy, if it comes with one of those nasty little multi-tools that feel as though they’re made from cheese rather than metal, please put it into your nearest recycling point.
 Trust us when we say that they’ll do more harm than good to your bike.

 It’s also a good idea to pack a pair of gloves with any repair kit.
-Braking surfaces, particularly rim brake tracks, will make an absolute mess of your hands and nobody wants to inadvertently grab a stray patch of dried-out dog poop on a tyre with bare hands.
+Braking surfaces, particularly rim brake surfaces, will make an absolute mess of your hands and nobody wants to inadvertently grab a stray patch of dried-out dog poop on a tyre with bare hands.